sebspain/sebspain.github.io/_posts/2013-12-22-useful-commands-1.md

 This page is mainly an *aide-mémoire* for me but some of these may be useful for others.
 Add suggestions for improvements in the comments.

+These should all run on bash, additional requirements are noted.

 ###Create a set of test images
 This creates a set of images with the numbers 1 to 10 in the middle.
 Useful for creating a set of images for further scripting tests.
 Requires [ImageMagick](http://www.imagemagick.org/).